 Click above to enter the database

-Database created by Lenore Frost
+Database and website created by Lenore Frost

 The call of the British Empire in 1914 reached far away Essendon on the other side of the globe.
-Within weeks of this call the first Australian Imperial Force volunteers were ready to leave for Europe, though in the event they were diverted to a little known Peninsula in Turkey we now call Gallipoli.
+Within weeks of this call the first Australian Imperial Force volunteers were ready to leave for Europe, though in the event they were diverted to a little known Peninsula in Turkey we now know as Gallipoli.

-These early volunteers preceded a large number who came from the suburbs of Essendon Moonee Ponds and Ascot Vale, as well as neighbouring Flemington, Newmarket and Kensington.
+These early volunteers preceded a large number who came from the suburbs of Essendon Moonee Ponds and Ascot Vale, as well as neighboring Flemington, Newmarket and Kensington.
 The life of these suburbs was so intertwined that when names were placed on a Roll of Honour in the Essendon Town Hall, it included residents of Flemington and Kensington.
 Likewise, the Roll of Honour published weekly in the Essendon Gazette included the names of men from surrounding suburbs, as far abroad as Keilor, Broadmeadows, and Craigieburn.

 The Honour Rolls, however, overlooked many who served the Empire, and in particular failed to recognise the sacrifices of their family and friends who remained behind to wait anxiously for news, who suffered grievous losses, and who worked tirelessly to provide comforts for soldiers, clothing for refugees, and aid for sick and wounded soldiers and sailors.